ENCODE-DCC/snovault-search/src/snosearch/README.md

 A real example:

 - The *BasicSearchResponseField* splits up its rendering into three parts:
-    - (1) Build an ElasticSearch query
+    - (1) Build an Elasticsearch query
     - (2) Execute the query and gather raw search results
     - (3) Format raw search results into dictionary used by frontend

 All of these steps call other classes to do the work for them.

-**In the case of (1) Building an ElasticSearch query:**
+**In the case of (1) Building an Elasticsearch query:**
 -  The *BasicSearchResponseField* uses the *BasicQueryFactory* (**queries.py**) which inherits from *AbstractQueryFactory*
-- *AbstractQueryFactory* has all of the basic methods required to build up an ElasticSearch query (e.g. adding filters, aggregations, etc.).
+- *AbstractQueryFactory* has all of the basic methods required to build up an Elasticsearch query (e.g. adding filters, aggregations, etc.).
 It makes use of another class called *ParamsParser* (**parsers.py**) that makes parsing the query string passed in by the user convenient (and tested!).
 For example:
     - method to pull all of the params that match a key (e.g. field=status)
     - method to split params by whether they are equal (status=released) or not equal (status!=in progress)
     - method to split params by whether they are exists (s3_uri=\*) or not exists (s3_uri!=\*)